Review checklist book

 • Categorize Overdue Accounts: Group accounts by days delinquent (e.g., 31-60 days, 61-90 days).

 • Prioritize Collections: Focus on higher-value accounts or those nearing critical thresholds.
-Early identification and prioritization of overdue invoices increases collection process efficiency.

 • Engage with Customers: Use a collaborative approach to address payment challenges.
-This leads to good customer relationships and, therefore, to rapid payment.

-How Xenett Helps
+How Accounting Software Helps

 • Provides advanced analytics to categorize overdue accounts and identify patterns in payment delays.